facelessuser/BracketHighlighter/readme.md

         </dict>
     </dict>

+# Version 1.6.2
+- Fix adjacent_only with multi_select

 # Version 1.6.1
 - Suppress string highlighting when adjacent_only is set, but allow internal string brackets to still get highlighted with adjacent_only settings if match_string_brackets is true